awslabs/aws-lambda-go-api-proxy/README.md

 ```

 ## Supporting other frameworks
-The `aws-serverless-go-api` library includes two package: `ginlambda` and `core`.
+The `aws-lambda-go-api-proxy` library includes two package: `ginlambda` and `core`.
 The `ginlambda` package contains the [Gin](https://gin-gonic.github.io/gin/)-specific implementation of the library.
 The `core` package, contains utility methods and interfaces to translate API Gateway proxy events into Go's default `http.Request` and `http.ResponseWriter` objects.

 You can see that the [`ginlambda.go`](gin/ginlambda.go) file extends the `RequestAccesor` struct defined in the [`request.go`](core/request.go) file.  `RequestAccessor` gives you access to the `ProxyEventToHTTPRequest()` method.